tedtb23/basicpaint/README.md

 # basicpaint

-A web-based paint program using React.
+A web-based paint program using Next.js.
 Currently supports brush, line, rectangle, and erase draw types with plans to add more.

 ## Hosted at https://basicpaint.vercel.app/